minsooerickim/citrushack2023/README.md

 > Author: Minsoo Kim

 This is the codebase for Citrus Hack 2023.
-Below is a short project description and a guide for setting up a local environment to run the project locally for development purposes
+Below is a short project description and a guide for setting up a local environment to run the project locally for development purposes.

+👀 Documentation coming soon...

 ## Leads
 ### Minsoo Kim

 <img align="left" src="public/readme/minsoo.png" alt="image of Minsoo Kim" width="100" height="100">

 Hey I'm Minsoo!
 I'm a software engineer based in California.
-I like to weightlift or boulder after a long day of coding :) You can connect with me on [LinkedIn](https://www.linkedin.com/in/minsookime/) or my [Github](https://github.com/minsooerickim).
+I like to weightlift or climb after a long day of coding :) You can connect with me on [LinkedIn](https://www.linkedin.com/in/minsookime/) • [Website](https://minsoo.vercel.app/) • [E-mail](mailto:minsooerickim@gmail.com).

 <br/>